azicchetti/jquerymobile-router/README.md

 * please make sure that the router is not instantiated multiple times by mistake.
 This will lead to routes being fired twice, at least

+* do not assign id's to page divs, unless you're using a single-file multipage template.
+In fact, ids will interfere with data-url generation (at jquery mobile level) in ajax applications

 * do not call $.mobile.changePage during a page transition with the destination page being the one the framework is already transitioning to.
 That is to say, if you click on a link to #foo and you have a pagebeforeshow route bound to it, DO NOT invoke $.mobile.changePage("#foo") in your handler (the result will be an epic failure due to a bug in jquery mobile)

+* pay attention to the ORDER in which events are fired.
+Remember that pagebeforeshow is fired *before* pagebeforehide, so if you're cleaning the dom when the page is being hidden and do your rendering stuff in pagebeforeshow, you have to be careful during same-page transitions or you'll get a blank page.
+You can use a certain counter (incremented during *show events and decremented during the hiding) and clean the dom only when it's 0, or examine window.location, or (better) use the "ui" argument passed to the handler (.nextPage is the property that you need)

 * DOUBLE CHECK your REGULAR EXPRESSIONS!
 A typical mistake is forgetting the $ operator.
 If you have two pages, such as #product and #productList, a hypothetical route "#product" would